 Despite the fact that the USCIS is not currently accepting applications for Employment Authorization under this program, individuals who believe they may be eligible should start to gather evidence establishing identity, spousal relationship to the H-1B nonimmigrant, current status documentation, and eligibility under the program.
 We will continue to monitor the development of this new policy and provide updates as new information becomes available.

-For more information visit our website at www.fisherphillips.com or contact any member of our Global Immigration Practice Group at 404-231-1400.
+For more information please contact any member of our Global Immigration Practice Group at 404-231-1400.